Cru1s/TymeX/Challenge-1/README.md

 # Currency Converter App

 This is a simple currency converter application that allows users to convert currencies, manage travel budgets, and estimate travel costs.
+Fetching live API from https://hexarate.paikama.co

 ---
 ## App Structure